Chinese Water Deer

 Key Features For Measuring Tusks

-• Chinese Water deer canines must have a dry out period (after preparation) of at least 30 days before evaluation.
+• Chinese Water Deer canines must have a drying out period (after preparation) of at least 30 days before evaluation.

 Trophy Points Required